x00tex/hackTheBox/Boxes/windows/Retired/intelligence/README.md

 2021/11/27 10:30:12 >  Done!
 Tested 30 usernames (30 valid) in 1.255 seconds
 ```

-Read through all the pdfs using `pdf2txt` tool and somewhere in the text found a passowrd, don't know which pdf contians this text but we got a password.
+Read through all the pdfs using `pdf2txt` tool and somewhere in the text found a password, don't know which pdf contains this text but we got a password.
 ```bash
 ❯ pdf2txt *